 Why did you name the hotel The Georges?

-We’re already being asked that question quite a bit.
+We’ve been asked that quite a bit.

 The answer lies partially with the two wonderful schools that call Lexington home and which are our neighbors: Washington and Lee University and the Virginia Military Institute.
 We feel a connection to both (and some of us even attended one or the other), as our two buildings on Main Street are so closely located to both campuses.
 It also crossed our minds early on that Washington and Lee owes part of its name to George Washington, and VMI’s most famous alumnus was George Marshall.
 Those are two very important Georges—with a lot of personality and accomplishments between them, too understate it just a bit.
 We are honored to name our hotel after them both.